 More Transit.
 More Often.
 For More People.

-Thanks to a Utah Transit Authority and Salt Lake City partnership, and community input, Routes 2, 9, and 21 are providing frequent, early morning, late night, and Sunday service.
+Thanks to a partnership between Salt Lake City and UTA, Routes 2, 9, 21, 200, and 217 are providing frequent, early morning, late night, and Sunday service.

 - A schedule-free option for riding the bus